BenNeise/bennneise.github.io/_posts/2015-05-15-defining-the-clonefrom-attribute-of-a-blueprint-via-build-profile-in-vrealize-automation.markdown

 4. Give the build profile a sensible name and description.
 5. Under **Custom Properties**, create a **New Property**
 6. Set the **Name** of the property to **CloneFrom**, and set the value to be the name of your template
-7. Save your changes ÔÇô remember to click the little green check-mark, before clicking **Ok**!
+7. Save your changes  - remember to click the little green check-mark, before clicking **Ok**!

 ## Updating a machine to use a parent template assigned via Build Profile